MikaelStalvik/BBPaletteCalc/README.md

 #### Preview
 Displays a preview of the definied raster data.
 The selected index is shown to the left of the preview in red.

+### Gradients
+Generate a gradient between the start color and the end color (16 steps).
+Change the colors either by entering the 12-bit hexcode for the color (RGB) or click **Pick** to select a color.
+Click **Generate** to generate the gradient and a preview.

+### Output
+Generated assembler data from the *Raster list* page is shown here.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.